ryucc/ReRe/README.md

 ## Introduction

 ReRe is the abbreviation of **Record** and **Replay**.
-This started out as a project to replay general java executions, but I ran out of cash and need to find a job now.
-For now ReRe is released as a code synthesizer.

-ReRe uses logic to synthesize code, so it's predictable right or wrong.
-I hope in the LLM era, this still has its place in the world.
-It would be my pleasure if anyone favors my hand written code over the modern LLM synthesizers.

-Best of luck and I hope this project brings value to you!
+ReRe Mockito code synthesizer, ReRe can record real objects, and produce Mockito code based on the real object's runtime behavior.

+Compared to LLM code generators, it may be a few commands more to generate code, but the data quality should be better.
+If any LLM can generate the same code this project does, that LLM should also be Turing-Complete.
+So I hope ReRe still has its time now.

+Hope you have fun with this project!

 ## Usage